CompeanR/Full-Stack-App-with-React-and-a-REST-API/README.md

 ## Description

-This is a Full Stack App with React and REST API
+This is a Full Stack App with React and REST API.

 #### Technologies